+For information on services for Homeless students, please call the Federal Programs Coordinator at 251-972-6863.
 The Baldwin County Board of Education shall be committed to providing students an environment for learning.
 This includes the establishment of an atmosphere conducive to purposeful instruction.
 Regulations and due process procedures shall be designed to protect all members of the educational community in the exercise of their rights and responsibilities and to provide uniformity to assist in understanding the practices and procedures used in the schools.
-For more information regarding homeless policies and procedures, please consult Board Policy #6.1.2, visit the Board's website at https://www.bcbe.org/Page/10127, and/or call the Federal Programs Office at 251-970-7322.